messenger1th/SkipList/README.md

 **Feature**

 1. Use `shared_mutex` (Since C++17) support for multi thread read & write.
-1. Portable thread for operating System.
+2. Use C++ standard library for cross-platform